 Are you looking for contest promotion ideas?
-If you promote your giveaway contest to the right audience, you’ll not only attract more entries but also build a targeted list of leads for your business.
+If you promote your giveaway contest to the right audience, you will attract more entries and build a targeted list of leads for your business.

-There are lots of ways to promote your contest, and we’ll share some of the best (and mostly free) contest promotion ideas with you in this article.
+There are lots of ways to promote your raffle contest, and we’ll share some of the best (and mostly free) contest marketing ideas with you in this article.

 Let’s check out these 11 super-effective contest promotion ideas, from planning and creating the contest to getting as many entries as you can before time runs out!